ritvikindupuri/FSD_Security/documentation.md

 # AXON.SEC Technical Specification: High-Integrity Neural Defense
-**Version:** 3.8.0 (Deep Neural & Architectural Revision)
+**Version:** 4.0.0 (Technical Deep-Dive Revision)
 **Date:** December 25, 2025
 **System Classification:** Level 5 Autonomous Security Auditor

 ---

-## 1.0 Infrastructure Overview
+## 1.0 Executive Summary: Autonomous Perception Integrity
-AXON.SEC is a high-bandwidth cybersecurity framework engineered to audit the vision pipelines of Full Self-Driving (FSD) vehicles.
-In the contemporary autonomous landscape, the "Perception Layer" is the primary decision-making organ; its reliance on neural networks creates a catastrophic vulnerability to **Adversarial Optical Malware**.
-AXON.SEC mitigates this via a **Parallel Dual-Lock Architecture**, fusing real-time mathematical edge-verification with cloud-based semantic reasoning.
+AXON.SEC is a high-bandwidth cybersecurity framework engineered to provide real-time integrity validation for the vision-processing pipelines of Full Self-Driving (FSD) vehicles and advanced robotic systems.
+In the current paradigm of autonomous mobility, the perception stack serves as the fundamental input layer for kinetic decision-making; however, these neural-dependent systems are critically vulnerable to **Adversarial Machine Learning (AML)** and **Optical Malware**.
+These threats utilize mathematically optimized perturbations to induce misclassification in primary vision models—errors that are frequently catastrophic in high-speed environments.

+The AXON.SEC framework implements a **Spectral-Semantic Fusion** strategy.
+By bifurcating the ingestion stream, the system simultaneously audits the mathematical purity of the pixel-level signal (via Local Spectral CNN) and the logical consistency of the environmental context (via Cloud-Based Gemini 2.5 Flash).
+This dual-path verification eliminates single points of failure, ensuring that visual data is audited for both signal-level tampering and high-level logic drift before it is ingested by the vehicle's navigation controllers.

 ![AXON.SEC Tactical Interface](https://i.imgur.com/I5NkVu1.png)
-*Figure 1: The AXON.SEC Tactical Command Center.
-The primary interface provides a zero-latency HUD displaying real-time spectral activation maps (Heatmap), temporal risk synthesis graphs, and forensic database controls for fleet-wide audit synchronization.*
+*Figure 1: The AXON.SEC Tactical Command Center interface.
+This HUD provides centralized telemetry, displaying real-time spectral activation maps, temporal risk synthesis graphs, and forensic database controls for fleet-wide audit synchronization.*

 ---

 ## 2.0 Detailed System Architecture
-The AXON.SEC architecture is designed for **zero-bottleneck processing**.
-It bifurcates the raw vision signal at the point of ingestion to ensure that a failure in one intelligence path does not compromise the entire audit stack.
-This "Defense in Depth" strategy ensures that mathematical signal tampering and logical inconsistencies are caught simultaneously.
+The AXON.SEC architecture is built for **Parallel Asynchronous Auditing**.
+It ensures that security verification occurs with zero latency impact on the primary FSD control loop by operating on a mirrored signal path.

-### 2.1 The Data Path & Latency Management
+### 2.1 Bifurcated Ingestion & Processing Tiers
-The system utilizes a high-throughput pipeline that prioritizes GPU-accelerated local compute for immediate defense, while offloading semantic reasoning to the cloud.
+The system architecture follows a four-tiered data progression model:

-1.  **Level 1 - Ingestion:** 1080p 60FPS streams are ingested into a `Dynamic GPU Buffer`.
+1.  **Level 1 - Raw Ingestion:** High-bandwidth (1080p/60FPS) video is ingested into a synchronized GPU frame buffer.
+This buffer is shared across the local stack via WebGL textures to avoid expensive CPU-to-GPU memory copies.
-2.  **Level 2 - Bifurcation:** The buffer is split.
-Path A (Agent Alpha) utilizes **WebGL-accelerated Tensor operations** for sub-10ms spectral analysis.
-Path B (Agent Beta) prepares **JPEG-quantized frames** for semantic auditing.
-3.  **Level 3 - Synthesis:** The results from both agents are synthesized into a single `Global Risk Vector` which drives the HUD telemetry.
+2.  **Level 2 - Local Spectral Path (Agent Alpha):** Direct access to raw luminance tensors allows for sub-10ms high-pass filtering.
+This stage detects "Pixel-Level Optical Malware" by analyzing the signal in the spatial frequency domain.
+3.  **Level 3 - Semantic Reasoning Path (Agent Beta):** Quantized JPEG frames (512x512 resolution) are extracted from the buffer and streamed to the Gemini 2.5 Flash engine.
+This path verifies that the objects detected in the scene obey physical laws and road-safety logic.
+4.  **Level 4 - Decision Synthesis:** The **Global Risk Vector** is calculated by weighting the outputs of both agents.
+If the synthesized score exceeds the operational safety threshold, the system triggers an emergency audit log and alerts the vehicle's behavioral arbiter.

 ```mermaid
 graph TD